-I had a rather special introduction to delphiniums in my life.
-One of the first times I ever spotted a hummingbird, the tiny jewel was buzzing around a delphinium.
-While I cannot say that I have had numerous such sightings since then, the experience has always stayed with me.
+We had a rather special introduction to delphiniums in our life.
+One of the first times we ever spotted a hummingbird, the tiny jewel was buzzing around a delphinium.
+While we cannot say that we have had numerous such sightings since then, the experience has always stayed with us.

 Delphinium plants come in a wide variety of colors, including white, pink and various shades of blue.
-My favorite -- since it is relatively rare to find blue flowers that are a sky-blue (morning glory comes to mind) -- is the aptly named 'Sky Blue.'
+Our favorite—since it is relatively rare to find blue flowers that are a sky-blue (morning glory comes to mind) —is the aptly named 'Sky Blue.'
 The species nudicaule adds a red-colored type to the landscaping palette, while 'Sungleam' bears yellow flowers.

 The story behind the plant's name is rather interesting.
 The word, Delphinium comes from the Greek for "little dolphin."
 Are you scratching your head over that one?
 Well, the reference is to the bottle-like shape of the unopened flowers, which is reminiscent of the shape of a dolphin's nose.
-If you wish to check for yourself, scrutinize the image I've provided above.
-Personally -- if we're going to use our imaginations to declare what the unopened flowers look like -- I'm more inclined to say that they look like little fish.
+If you wish to check for yourself, scrutinize the image we've provided above.
+Personally—if we're going to use our imaginations to declare what the unopened flowers look like—we're more inclined to say that they look like little fish.
 One is reminded of the derivation of the name, "Columbine," which also appeals to an alleged resemblance to a member of the animal kingdom.